szupi-ipuzs/esphome-external-bufflog/README.md

 * `size_limit` [required]: maximum number of __bytes__ that can be buffered.
 This lets you control the memory imprint.
 Reaching the limit will trigger going into the DUMPING state.
 * `buffering_timeout` [optional]: maximum time (in milliseconds) to wait before going into the DUMPING state.
 If not specified, 0ms is set.
 * `dump_lines_per_loop` [required]: maximum number of buffered log lines to be passed to `on_dump_line` in one component loop() call.
 * `on_dump_line` [required]: lambda that will get called during DUMPING state for each buffered log line.
 It receives the following parameters:
  --> buffLogRef - reference to the buff_log component.
 Usefull if you need to call it without using id() (which causes circular dependency).
  --> level - esphome debug level of the message
  --> tag - tag of the message
  --> payload - content of the message
  --> timestamp - reception timestamp (in milliseconds)
-* `on_dump_state_changed` [optional]: lambda that will get called when right before DUMPING is started and right after it's finished.
+* `on_dump_state_changed` [optional]: lambda that will get called right before DUMPING is started and right after it's finished.
 Useful if you need to eg. pause the dumping.
 It receives the following parameters:
  --> buffLogRef - reference to the buff_log component.
 Usefull if you need to call it without using id() (which causes circular dependency).
  --> state - one of buff_log::DumpingState (STARTING or FINISHED) that explain why the lambda is called.
  --> trigger - one of buff_log::DumpingTrigger that explains the reason for dumping (timeout/memory/forced).
  --> size - size (in bytes) of the buffered data
  --> lines - total number of lines of the buffered data
  * `tags` [optional]: list of logger tags (strings) that should be buffered.
 If not specified logs with all tags will be buffered.

 Example yaml:
 ```yaml